Working Tirelessly to Empower and Afford the Disadvantaged Quality Life

 The Community-based Management (CBM) or Samoohik Vikas Samitis (Development Collective) as we call it now, is a collaborative system that relies on community-government interface wherein a large mass of volunteers from the community work with government representatives to improve everyday life.
 It facilitates government reach and work in areas that have not received adequate attention or have not benefited from the financial robustness of Mumbai.
 We engage both young and adult persons from the community so that they can effectively steer change, deepen sustainable community development in partnership with local governance institutions.

 The outcome of the CBM’s success is visible in the four other locations in Mumbai from where we have successfully exited in the last decades.
-In 1998, as Apnalaya celebrated 25 years, we were well in to withdrawing from three of the communities where we had been working for most of that time–Jaiphalwadi and Datta Mandir in Tardeo, and Wadaripadda in Malad.
+In 1998, as Apnalaya celebrated 25 years, we were well into withdrawing from three of the communities where we had been working for most of that time–Jaiphalwadi and Datta Mandir in Tardeo, and Wadaripadda in Malad.
 All three communities were embarking on Slum Redevelopment Schemes and would eventually move into tall apartment blocks, with water and electricity, and a much better living environment.
-Chikuwadi community was also rehoused in new buildings, and some programmes were either closed or handed over to local groups to run.
+The Chikuwadi community was also rehoused in new buildings, and some programmes were either closed or handed over to local groups to run.
 By 2001, withdrawal was mostly complete in all four communities.

 A Dream Come True – Satish Kamble